Osprey Poco Plus

 Premium kid carrier packs are never feathery light, and the Poco Plus is no exception.
 Weighing in at 7 pounds 14 ounces, it’s hefty even before you add a child, but the weight is close to average on the market.
 For reference, it stacks up well against similar models including the Deuter Kid Comfort Pro (7 lbs.
 13.2 oz), Thule Sapling Elite (7 lbs.
 15 oz.), and Osprey’s own standard Poco (7 lbs.
 11.2 oz.).
 Deuter’s Kid Comfort (no “Pro”) comes in lighter at 7 pounds 2 ounces, although the Poco Plus has more storage options.
 And Kelty’s Journey PerfectFIT Elite (7 lbs.
 4 oz.) also undercuts the Poco Plus, but that pack falls short in both ventilation and carrying comfort.
 Overall, given the high-quality build and sheer number of features, we think the Osprey’s weight is well-spent.

 Osprey is a leader in the pack business, and their designs consistently deliver from a build quality perspective.
 The Poco Plus is case in point: the pack uses high-quality materials throughout, ranging from the robust 210-denier nylon along the pack body to the hipbelt padding and substantial buckles and straps.
-We’re only a couple months into testing, but everything is holding up exceptionally well.
+We’re only a season into testing, but everything is holding up exceptionally well.
 From our time with the prior-generation model, the only issue to be aware of is potentially tearing the mesh sides of the sunshade.
 Ours tore while sliding it out of its sleeve (the mesh caught somewhere inside its pocket), and this latest Osprey seems to have an identical design.
 But this is a fairly minor concern, and the pack feels well-built and hardwearing overall.

 With multiple adults often sharing carrying duties, adjustability is a key component of child carrier packs.
 And like high-end competitors from Deuter and Thule, the unisex Osprey is extremely easy to modify.
 There’s a cutout in the mesh backpanel that allows you to flip open a handle and slide the shoulder straps up and down, and the hipbelt padding can be expanded/retracted for more or less coverage with its Velcro lining.
 My wife and I are pretty similar in height (5’7” and 5’9”) and torso length, but we still went through the resizing process each time we traded off because it was so easy and quick.
 We also both found the shoulder straps and hipbelt to be fairly accommodating, although the shape of the shoulder straps does favor my build over my wife’s.
 For those wanting a women’s-specific fit, Deuter offers the Kid Comfort Active SL, which fits smaller torsos and has narrower shoulder straps.